emanuele/git-annex_tutorial/tutorial.md

 	git annex group . manual

-At this point, the contributor can create new files and add them to the repository, via `git annex add <file>` and commit that:
+At this point, the contributor can create new files and add them to the annex, via `git annex add <file>` and commit that:

     ...creating new files...
 	git annex add <newfiles>
 	git commit -m "created <newfiles>

-At this point, local changes can be sent to the repository on the storage server with `git push` but the content will not be sent.
-In order to do that, `git-annex` provides the command `git annex copy
-<newfiles> --to=origin`.
-Notice that it is sufficient to indicate the
-name of the directory, when copying, and `git annex` will figure out what content will need to be copied, e.g.:
+At this point, local changes can be sent to the repository on the storage server with `git push` but the content will not be sent, only the symbolic link and some metadata.
+In order to copy the content of the file to the annex on the storage server, `git-annex` provides the command `git annex copy <newfiles> --to=origin`.
+Notice that, instead of indicating the specific filename, it is sufficient to indicate the name of the directory with the new files, when copying, and `git annex` will figure out what content will need to be copied, e.g.:

     git annex copy . --to=origin

-Since pushing content to a repository often requires to pull first and merge changes, then `git-annex` provides a more convenient way to perform all operatations, through the `sync` command:
+Since pushing content to a repository often requires to pull first and merge changes, then `git-annex` provides a more convenient way to perform all these operatations, through the `sync` command:

-	git annex sync --content
+	git annex sync origin --content

 Internally, `git annex sync --content` performs the following steps:
 1. `git commit`